• Skip to primary navigation

 • Contact Science Sparks

-• ×
+×

-Home » Primary Science » Key Stage 1 Science » Hot Chocolate Science
+Home » Primary Science » Key Stage 1 Science » Hot Chocolate Science Experiment for Kids

-Hot Chocolate Science
+Hot Chocolate Science Experiment for Kids

-This winter-warming hot chocolate science experiment is super easy and a great addition to your hot chocolate making experience.
+This winter warming hot chocolate science experiment is super easy and a great addition to your hot chocolate making experience.
 We tested different temperatures of hot chocolate to investigate whether marshmallows melt faster in hot or cold milk, but there are many variations you could try with the same ingredients.

 Hot chocolate in a glass and 4 homemade hot chocolate sticks with marshmallows on top